PalakhKoyalkar/Ultra-Aroma-Mobile-Pest-Repellent/README.md

 This repository is shared for demonstration and educational purposes only.
 No part of this work may be reproduced, distributed, or used commercially without written permission.

-*(Patent-protected under application/invention title: “Drone-Based AI-Integrated Pest Management System”)*
+*(Patent-protected under application/invention title: “Ultra-Aroma Mobile Pest Repellent”)*

 ---